-- Practice beforehand to check running time, but not to the point where the speech/presentation is automatic.
+- Practice beforehand to check running time, but not to where the speech/presentation is automatic.

 As long as you have the confidence to use the room to your advantage and have your ideas straight in your head, the presentation will take care of itself.
 You will find by saying it and hearing it often enough, and your speech will evolve to a point where you can make slight adjustments on the spot as and where necessary without it becoming confusing.